Kyubyong/dc_tts/README.md

 As you can see, it's not very comfortable to generate the sentences.
 That's why I decided to make this process more user-friendly.
 The android app is basically just a wrapper that let you generate the audios, save them locally on the phone and share them.
 When you write something and press the play button in the app, the message is sent to the server.py, that launches synthesize.py and then sends the audio back to the android application.
 If you want to use the application outside your local network, make sure to set up the port forwarding, opening the access to the port written in the server.py.
 The default port is '1234'.
 You can change it if you want, but remember to change also the port in the MainActivity.java.
+You also have to set your ip address in the same file.
 By default the model only computes sentences shorter than 10 seconds, but in the server.py I worked around this problem by splitting the input message into small sentences, then running the synthesize on every sentence and merging the resulting audios.

 ## Usage